telerik/winforms-docs/telerik-presentation-framework/printing-support/end-user-functionality/print-preview-dialog.md

 {{endregion}}

 RadPrintPreviewDialog allows zooming and navigating through the pages via the menu and the tool strips.
-In addition, the end user can use mouse drag to scroll through	the current view and __Ctrl + Mouse Wheel__ to zoom in or out of it.
+In addition, the end user can use mouse drag to scroll through the current view and __Ctrl + Mouse Wheel__ to zoom in or out.

 The RadPrintPreviewDialog can also be used for editing the print document.
-When the __Print Settings__ button is clicked, [RadPrintSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/end-user-functionality/print-settings-dialog%})is opened, allowing the end user to edit a variety of settings related to the printed object.Also, when the __Watermark__ button is clicked, the end user can place a watermark on some of the pages by using the [WatermarkSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/radprintdocument/watermark%}).
+When the __Print Settings__ button is clicked, [RadPrintSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/end-user-functionality/print-settings-dialog%}) is opened, allowing the end user to edit a variety of settings related to the printed object.
+Also, when the __Watermark__ button is clicked, the end user can place a watermark on some of the pages by using the [WatermarkSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/radprintdocument/watermark%}).

 ![tpf-printing-support-radprintpreviewdialog 002](images/tpf-printing-support-end-user-functionality-radprintpreviewdialog002.png)